cortexlabs/cortex/README.md

 * Deploy your TensorFlow, PyTorch, scikit-learn and other models as a realtime or batch APIs
 * Scale to handle production workloads with request-based autoscaling
+* Run on inference on spot instances with on demand backups
 * Configure A/B tests with traffic splitting
-* Save money with spot instances

 <br>